Wind Turbine Troubleshooting

 You can charge a battery or bank of batteries only if the wind turbine is producing more voltage than the battery’s voltage at that time.
 This will show up as amperage and most likely show a slow battery voltage increase.
 It is possible to see your battery’s voltage rise quickly with a strong gust of wind and then fall back down to the original voltage or just above the original voltage.
 This is normal because a battery is a large storage tank of energy and it takes time to fill with light to medium winds.

 Make sure all electrical connections are clean and tight.
 If you are using the tower as part of the run of the negative output, make sure it has good, clean metal-to-metal contact with the housing of the PMA which is the negative side of the turbine.

 Do not use solid or undersized cable for the turbine’s power cord(s).
 Solid cable will not twist and flex well and is also a weaker conductor.
 Undersized power cable is subject to heat damage and will reduce power output substantially.
 Your power cable can be as large as you want.

-Diodes reduce power output and are not needed after the bridge rectifier.
-In the DC models the rectifier is built into the inside of the case.
+Our Freedom PMG and Freedom II PMG do not require blocking diodes.
+Blocking diodes reduce power output and are not needed after the bridge rectifier.
+In the DC models, the rectifier is built into the inside of the case.